-Elementary students will be expected to use a daily assignment planner.
-Students in grades 3, 4, 5, and 6 will use a daily planner.
+Elementary students in grades 3 and 4 will be expected to use a daily assignment planner.
 The student planner will be distributed to each student during the first week of school.
 Replacement planners will be available for a fee in the office throughout the year.
 It is the child, parent/guardian, and teacher's responsibility to utilize this learning tool.